JoelEncinas/Lux/README.md

 ## 💿 Test the app locally

-Replace the RIOT_API variable at `./.env` with your api key.
+Replace the RIOT_API variable at `.env` with your api key.
 You can get one at [riot page](https://developer.riotgames.com/).
 In the project directory, you can run:

 - `npm install`